Fungicide

-Fungicides are biocidal chemical compounds or biological organisms used to kill parasitic fungi or their spores.
-A fungistatic inhibits their growth.
-Fungi can cause serious damage in agriculture, resulting in critical losses of yield, quality, and profit.
-Fungicides are used both in agriculture and to fight fungal infections in animals.
-Chemicals used to control oomycetes, which are not fungi, are also referred to as fungicides, as oomycetes use the same mechanisms as fungi to infect plants.
+Fungicides are pesticides used to kill parasitic fungi or their spores.
+Fungi can cause serious damage in agriculture, resulting in losses of yield and quality.
+Fungicides are used both in agriculture and to fight fungal infections in animals, including humans.
+Fungicides are also used to control oomycetes, which are not taxonomically/genetically fungi, although sharing similar methods of infecting plants.
 Fungicides can either be contact, translaminar or systemic.
 Contact fungicides are not taken up into the plant tissue and protect only the plant where the spray is deposited.
 Translaminar fungicides redistribute the fungicide from the upper, sprayed leaf surface to the lower, unsprayed surface.
 Systemic fungicides are taken up and redistributed through the xylem vessels.
 Few fungicides move to all parts of a plant.
-Some are locally systemic, and some move upwardly.
+Some are locally systemic, and some move upward.

-Most fungicides that can be bought retail are sold in a liquid form.
-A very common active ingredient is sulfur, present at 0.08% in weaker concentrates, and as high as 0.5% for more potent fungicides.
-Fungicides in powdered form are usually around 90% sulfur and are very toxic.
-Other active ingredients in fungicides include neem oil, rosemary oil, jojoba oil, the bacterium Bacillus subtilis, and the beneficial fungus Ulocladium oudemansii.
+Most fungicides that can be bought retail are sold in liquid form, the active ingredient being present at 0.08% in weaker concentrates, and as high as 0.5% for less potent fungicides.
+Fungicides in powdered form are usually around 90% sulfur.